 But then, Kapama Private Game Reserve aims to please – it’s that kind of a place.
 From the moment you arrive till the time you leave, you’ll find yourself impressed often.
 Whether it’s the magnificent entrance foyer, the swanky accommodation, the mouth-watering food or the incredible sightings, everything here is top-notch.

-One of the largest privately owned game reserves in the country, Kapama Private Game Reserve is a 15 000 hectare sanctuary separated from Kruger National Park by fences.
+One of the largest privately owned game reserves in the country, Kapama Private Game Reserve is a 15 000 hectare sanctuary in Limpopo separated from Kruger National Park by fences.
 Having just returned from the latter, where we had some incredible game-viewing, we were slightly disappointed to hear this.
 Our expectations of wildlife sightings were low, especially when our game drive began with a talk on impalas, probably the most common animal in the South African bush.
 We couldn’t have been more wrong.

 By the end of our two-night stay, Rassie and our eagle-eyed tracker Thabo had showed us two leopards, three lion prides (including a mating pair), many hyenas with pups, a genet, a civet, a snake, vultures eating an impala, and the rare pangolin, along with the rest of the Big Five and hippos.
 It was one of our most exciting safari trips ever.